Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Motivation

-We begin by investigating the codebook perplexity of Graph VQ on different graph datasets.
-Following the settings of prior work~\cite{ding2021vqgnn, wang2024gft, yang2023vqgraph}, we apply vanilla Graph VQ and its variants augmented with widely adopted collapse mitigation methods, including EMA, codebook reset, pretrained encoder, and affine parameters.
-By default, orthogonal normalization~\cite{yu2021ortho} and cosine similarities~\cite{wang2024gft} are incorporated in all variants.
-More results and experiment settings can be found in Appendix A. From Figure \ref{fig:study}, we make the following observations: \begin{itemize} \item Codebook collapse is a systematic and severe issue in Graph VQ.
-Across all datasets, the perplexity of VQ remains far below the codebook capacity, and fails to grow proportionally with the increasing codebook size. \item General mitigation strategies adopted from other domains only achieve marginal improvements and fail to fundamentally address codebook collapse in graphs. \end{itemize} These findings reveal that codebook collapse is not merely incidental, but a systematic issue in Graph VQ.
-We hypothesize that the unique properties of graph data, i.e., inherent feature redundancy and non-i.i.d.\ nature, may contribute to this phenomenon.
-To investigate this, we analyze two graph-level statistics that serve as proxies for these properties on different datasets.
-We consider: (1) PCA@95\%, which quantifies feature redundancy by measuring the number of principal components needed to preserve 95\% of node feature variance; and (2) average node degree, which reflects local connectivity density.
-Higher degrees imply stronger dependencies between neighboring nodes, violating the i.i.d.\ assumption and serving as a simple proxy for the non-i.i.d.\ nature of graph data~\cite{yang2023vqgraph}.
-From Figure~\ref{fig:property_vs_perplexity}, we observe a positive correlation between PCA@95\% and codebook perplexity, and a negative correlation between average degree and perplexity.
+\myparagraph{Graph Properties} As codebook collapse consistently occurs in graphs, we hypothesize that the unique properties of graph data, i.e., inherent feature redundancy and non-i.i.d.\ nature, may contribute to this phenomenon.
+To investigate this, we analyze two graph-level statistics that serve as proxies for these properties on investigated datasets.
+We consider: (1) PCA@95\%, which quantifies feature redundancy by measuring the number of principal components needed to preserve 95\% of node feature variance~\cite{dong2022denoising, hou2023graphmae2}; and (2) average node degree, which reflects local connectivity density.
+Higher degrees imply stronger dependencies between neighboring nodes, violating the i.i.d.\ assumption and serving as a simple proxy for the non-i.i.d.\ nature of graph data~\cite{yang2023vqgraph, wu2019net}.
+From Figure~\ref{fig:property_vs_perplexity1}, we observe a positive correlation between PCA@95\% and codebook perplexity, and a negative correlation between average degree and perplexity.
 Lower PCA@95\% suggests higher feature redundancy, and higher average degree implies stronger local connectivity and non-i.i.d.\ characteristics, both associated with a greater tendency toward collapse.
+Additionally, we provide dataset statistics (PCA@95, average degree) and measured codebook perplexity across 8 graph datasets in Appendix~\ref{appendix:additional}.